JustinPatenaude/balticathletics/index.md

 ---
 layout: home
 slideshow:
 - title: We Are Moving!!
-Stay tuned for a Grand Opening Announcement!
+Stay tuned for a Grand Opening Announcement in September!!
   text: ''
   button_text: ''
   button_link: ''